GitHub Copilot¶

 Cause: GitHub Copilot's skill support is experimental and may not be fully functional.

-Note: As of early 2024, Copilot's SKILL.md support is limited.
+Note: Copilot's SKILL.md support is limited.
 AAM deploys skills to .github/skills/ for future compatibility, but Copilot may not use them yet.

 Workaround: